Face Mapping: What it Can Reveal About Your Health

 • Use a different facial cleanser that can get deep into the pores and extract the gunk, like our Radiant Cleansing Nectar

-Another way that bacteria can transfer is through objects that we might place near our face, like cell phones or even just the pillowcases you sleep on nightly (scary right!).
+Another way that bacteria can transfer is through objects that we might place near our faces, like cell phones or even just the pillowcases you sleep on nightly.

 Why phone, Why?

 Both can transfer germs, bacteria, and even fecal matter to the face if not sanitized and washed often.
-So say it with me: Protect the face at all costs!
+So: Protect the face at all costs!

 What can you do?